 - Quality and non-compliance issues in your experiences, services, or products

 - Burnout of team members and partners due to disorganized collaboration

 - Acrimony and infighting within your culture because expectations aren't standardized

-- Uncontrolled spending that isn't conscious about its impacts on the bottom line
+- Uncontrolled spending that isn't conscious of its impacts on the bottom line

-Furthermore, good process is rocket fuel that ignites the following capabilities:
+Furthermore, a good process is the rocket fuel that ignites the following capabilities:

 - Delegation of work to others who are empowered to perform that work

 - Healthy checks and balances between visionary and operational forces

 - Effective dissemination of information among the team and to other stakeholders